Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-docker.md

 ## Configure Docker images

-After copying the Keystores to the Klaw docker volume, you can set the keystore location by simply specifying `/klaw/client.keystore.p12` and `/klaw/client.truststore.jks`.
+After copying the Keystores to the Klaw Docker volume, you can set the keystore location by simply specifying `/klaw/client.keystore.p12` and `/klaw/client.truststore.jks`.